tlsdbfla00/tlsdbfla00.github.io/essays/ReflectOnAI.md

 **8. Asking or answering a smart-question**

 The only question I asked on discord was the code writing style guide on this class which was beyond the help of AI.
 Other than that, all my questions were answered through AI so I didn’t really utilize discord smart questions.

 **9. Coding example e.g. “give an example of using Underscore .pluck”**

+I had a program to fix the ESLint errors so I didn’t need help on that but when I had a problem on a certain coding area I asked what’s wrong with this line and can you see if I can improve on this code for the quality assurance.

 **10. Explaining code**